 For a person driving with a blood alcohol content of .08% or above, they will face DWI charges.
 This is a misdemeanor crime.

 First Offense: The fines will be between $500 and $1,000, a surcharge of $395 if you are in City Court, or $400 if you are in a Town or Village Court.
-One could also face possible jail time up to one year, or either two to three years probation.
-A license suspension for a minimum of six months will also be imposed along with the installation of an ignition interlock device for a minimum of six months on any motor vehicle that they own or may operate.
+One could also face possible jail time up to 364 days, or either two to three years probation.
+A license revocation for a minimum of six months will also be imposed along with the installation of an ignition interlock device for a minimum of six months on any motor vehicle that they own or may operate.
 On top of these penalties, a driver will be required to pay a responsibility assessment fee of $250 for three consecutive years to the Department of Motor Vehicles.

 DRIVING WHILE ABILITY IMPAIRED (DWAI)